isaaclzh/GATK/README.md

 ## BWA-GATK pipeline

 This script is developed by the Lee Kong Chian School of Medicine (LKCMedicine) under Assoc.
-Prof Joanne Ngeow's lab, operating in the server in the Centre of Bioinformatics (CBI).
-It utilizes the **BWA-GATK** pipeline which converts paired short reads fastq files to variant annotation used for germline variant studies.
+Prof Joanne Ngeow's lab, operating in the server in the Centre of Bioinformatics.
+It utilizes the **BWA-GATK** pipeline which converts paired short reads fastq to variant annotated files used for germline variant studies.

 This pipeline uses the following libraries:
 - bcftools 1.16